jonastreub/VRComponent/Prototyping interactions for Virtual Reality.md

 Virtual reality replicates the physical presence in real or imagined environments.
 To pull the most out of the experience you might want to simulate a panoramic view all around.
 There are multiple ways of achieving this.
 The VRComponent uses the [cubemap technique](https://en.wikipedia.org/wiki/Cube_mapping) whereby the environment is projected on the sides of a cube.
 The user is positioned in the center of this cube while the orientation of the cube is fixed with the real world.
 By instantiating a VRComponent this cube shows up, although without any textures.

+On mobile the orientation is synced to that of your device.
+When viewing the prototype on desktop you can change the direction you are facing either by dragging the environment or using your arrow keys.

 ```coffee
 {VRComponent} = require "VRComponent"